mruehrmair/gamereviews/README.md

 That is acceptable because the editor does not modify the server.
 It only modifies local browser state and exports JSON.

-There are two reasonable options:
+There are two reasonable options.

 ### Option A: Public but Harmless Editor